Frequently Asked Questions

 A complete review of the areas relative to your home’s ignition zone

-Please email your request for a Home Ignition Zone Assessment on the ‘Contact Us’ webpage or call 760-505-1498 to ask any other questions you may have about a HIZ Assessment for your home-property, and before the threat of a wildfire in your area.
+Please email your request for a Home Ignition Zone Assessment on the ‘Contact Us’ webpage and to ask any other questions you may have about a HIZ Assessment for your home-property before the threat of a wildfire in your area.